TABLE OF CONTENTS

 If you are able to manage the ups and downs properly, the prospect of running a successful business that’s based on a premium subscription model is high.
 There have been many companies with this model running for a significant amount of time, exemplifying that this type of premium subscription can be good for your business.

 If your company is into content creation, then consider a subscription option that focuses on access.
 The content and topics you create can educate, inform, persuade, or entertain your audience through many forms like articles, e-books, or seminars.
 The clients pay a monthly fee so they can get their hands on your content.
 Make sure the content materials are constantly updated to keep the audience’s attention.
-Lessons are expanded each month so that customers get value from their subscription payment.
+Lessons are expanded each month so that customers get value from their subscription payments.

 This form of subscription model allows you to monetize your most valuable asset.
-On top of that, it provides you reliable and scalable income from a group of members who value, believe, and support the work that you do.
+On top of that, it provides you a reliable and scalable income from a group of members who value, believe, and support the work that you do.
 In return, this income will help you generate even more exciting content to keep them satisfied.
 As this cycle continues, you can keep your clients and their payments should continue to be recurring.
 This model is fit for these types of businesses:

 - Distance Learning